 The Appellate Advocacy Award, awarded annually, recognizes excellence in appellate advocacy in America.
-It is given to attorneys who have been instrumental in securing a final appellate court decision with significant impact on the right to trial by jury, public health, and safety.
+It is given to attorneys who have been instrumental in securing a final appellate court decision with significant impact on the right to trial by jury, public health and safety, consumer rights, civil rights, environmental justice, access to justice in civil cases, or other issues relevant to the work of the Pound Institute.

 2020 Award Winners Matthew Wessler; team of Bland, Gilbride, Nicholls, Noble, Bennett